 Coconut Fufu is a low carb and nutritious African dish made from coconut flour.
-At only 12 net carbs, it is a delicious and healthy way to enjoy your favorite African soups!
+At only 12 net carbs, it is a delicious and healthy way to enjoy fufu with your favorite African soups!

 Coconut flour is extremely versatile and should be a staple in your low carb pantry.
 It is inexpensive, gluten-free, high in fiber and low in carbs.

 Coconut flour can be a bit tricky to use and it cannot be used as a direct flour substitute due to its very absorbent nature.
 In other words, it is quite thirsty and drinks up a lot of water real fast!

 When I first made this recipe, it was a bit challenging to get the ratio of coconut flour to water right.
 Too little water and it ends up dense and too thick.
 Too much water, it ends up too soft!